Kursk: Transportation

 Since 1868 there has been a railway connection between Kursk and Moscow.
-Kursk is located on a major railway line between Moscow and Kharkov, with trains also linking the city to Voronezh and Kiev.
+Kursk is located on a major railway line between Moscow and Kharkiv, with trains also linking the city to Voronezh and Kyiv.
 The Kursk Vostochny Airport provides domestic flights.
 Public transport includes buses, trolleybuses, and trams.
 Since 2007, the public transport introduced a satellite navigation system.
 The total length of the road network of the city of Kursk is 595.8 km, of which 496.2 km of roads are paved.
-Roads of the city have access to federal highway M2 "Crimea", as well as on the highway A144 (Kursk - Voronezh - Saratov) and P199 (border with Ukraine).
+Roads of the city have access to federal highway M2 "Crimea", as well as on the highway A144 (Kursk – Voronezh – Saratov) and P199 (border with Ukraine).

 Kursk bound intercity bus routes to cities and towns Kursk region and neighboring regions (Belgorod Oblast, Bryansk Oblast, Voronezh Oblast, Oryol Oblast), as well as Moscow, St. Petersburg and cities of Ukraine: Kharkiv and Sumy.
 Long-distance buses arrive and depart from the bus station "Kursk", located in the North-West part of the city.

-On September 5, 2011, in Kursk commissioned automated monitoring system fare.
-Implementation of the system in operation is carried out by Kursk Integrated Ticket System was to take place in three stages: At the initial stage is implemented partially open version of the system, in which the sale of tickets and travel control social cards carried in the cabin of public transport conductors with handheld validators, the second stage involves the installation of stationary validators, third - commissioning turnstiles.
-After completion of the implementation, the automated monitoring system drive will operate in "closed" mode : turnstiles will be installed at the entrance and exit of passengers.
+On 5 September 2011 an automated fare monitoring system was commissioned in Kursk.
+Implementation of the system in operation is carried out by Kursk Integrated Ticket System was to take place in three stages: At the initial stage is implemented partially open version of the system, in which the sale of tickets and travel control social cards carried in the cabin of public transport conductors with handheld validators, the second stage involves the installation of stationary validators, third – commissioning turnstiles.
+After completion of the implementation, the automated monitoring system drive will operate in "closed" mode: turnstiles will be installed at the entrance and exit of passengers.
 As of September 2011 turnstiles installed on 44 buses, 10 trolley buses and trams 5.

-Culture and sports
+Culture

 Kursk State University is home to the Russian Chamber Orchestra, under the direction of conductor and trumpet soloist Sergey Proskurin.
 The orchestra performs regularly, tours internationally and has produced multiple CDs.

 Pushkin Theater located in the center of the city.
 It has permanent company as well as visiting shows.